Test in production without watermarks.

 End Namespace

 In the above example, we are creating the PDF file.
-We are monitoring the process status with the help of the write method print values of the process started time by converting with the help of the ToString method.
+We are monitoring the process status with the help of the WriteLine method that prints the start and end times of the process, formatted using the ToString

 Console Output: